hasura/graphql-engine/server/CONTRIBUTING.md

 ## Code conventions

-The following conventions help us maintain a uniform style for all committers: make sure your contributions are in line with them.
+This helps enforce a uniform style for all committers.

-We enforce these by means of CI hooks which will fail the build if any of these are not met.

-- No compiler warnings: Make sure your code builds with no warnings (adding `-Werror` to `ghc-options` in your `cabal.project` is a good way of checking this.)
+- Compiler warnings are turned on, make sure your code has no warnings.
-- No lint failures: Use [hlint](https://github.com/ndmitchell/hlint) with our custom config to validate your code, using `hlint --hint=server/.hlint.yaml`.
+- Use [hlint](https://github.com/ndmitchell/hlint) to make sure your code has no warnings.
+  You can use our custom hlint config with `$ hlint --hint=server/.hlint.yaml .`
-- Consistent formatting: Use [ormolu](https://github.com/tweag/ormolu) to
+- Use [stylish-haskell](https://github.com/jaspervdj/stylish-haskell) to format your code.
-  format your code. `ormolu -ei '*.hs'` will format all files with a `.hs` extension in the current directory.